 TH 2732 DANCE COMPANY

-Prerequisite: NONE This course is an ensemble performance class with emphasis based on a variety of dance techniques.
+This course is an ensemble performance class with emphasis based on a variety of dance techniques.
 Students must audition and be willing to perform at Murray State College events.
-This class may be repeated.
-Credit: Two semester hours.
+Course may be repeated for

 TH 2123 ORAL INTERPRETATION